What are fissure sealants?

 When might someone need fissure sealants?

-Some dentists will recommend sealants for the first molar teeth, which appear at around 6 years of age.
+Some dentists will recommend sealants for the first molar teeth, which appear at around 6 years old.
 The back teeth (second and third molars) emerge at around 13 years and should be checked to see whether sealants might help.
 Some adults also get sealants.

 What happens during a dental fissure sealants procedure?